Arcadia-Science/2025-Asgard-giant-virus-proteomes/README.md

 ### GitHub templates
 This template uses GitHub templates to provide checklists when making new pull requests.
 These templates are stored in the [.github/](./.github/) directory.

-### VSCode
-This template includes recommendations to VSCode users for extensions, particularly the `ruff` linter.
-These recommendations are stored in `.vscode/extensions.json`.
-When you open the repository in VSCode, you should see a prompt to install the recommended extensions.

 ### `.gitignore`
 This template uses a `.gitignore` file to prevent certain files from being committed to the repository.